-Bali, nicknamed “the Island of the Gods,” is one of the world’s top tourist destinations.
-However, this enchanting Indonesian island still offers plenty of off-the-beaten-path activities.
-From buzzing markets and kite festivals to remote hikes and community projects, here are 9 non-touristy activities in Bali.
+Nicknamed the Island of the Gods, Bali is one of the world’s top tourist destinations.
+However, this enchanting island in Indonesia still offers plenty of off-the-beaten-path activities.
+From buzzing markets and kite festivals to remote hikes and community projects, here are some of the best non-touristy activities in Bali.

-Markets in Bali are usually great places to buy cheap souvenirs, like scarfs, dresses and accessories.
+Markets in Bali are usually great places to buy cheap souvenirs like scarfs, dresses and accessories.
 However, most locals attend these markets early in the morning.
-Farmers bring their fresh produce to town and set up stalls around 3–4 a.m.
-To get the best items, visitors should go to the market around 5 a.m.
-You’ll be mesmerized by the scents, sounds, colors and rhythm of local life.
+Farmers bring their fresh produce to town and set up stalls around 3–4am.
+To get the best items, visitors should head to the market around 5am.
+You’ll be mesmerized by the scents, sounds, colours and rhythms of local life.

 From May to August, the wind in Bali is ideal for flying a kite.
-Locals paint Bali’s sky with these colorful, flying shapes.
+Locals paint Bali’s sky with these colourful, flying shapes.
 The Bali Kite Festival is held in July, an annual celebration of traditional, Balinese kites.
 The event summons kite clubs from local villages and showcases their unique – and giant – creations, mixing traditional and contemporary designs.

-Ubud offers a myriad of food choices, with restaurants and cafes featuring cuisine from all over the world.
+Ubud offers myriad food choices, with restaurants and cafes featuring cuisine from all over the world.
 However, in order to experience a real taste of the local food scene, get off the main road, seek out tiny alleys and pop into a local warung, or a small, family-run restaurant.
-They usually specialize in only a few dishes: basko, or broth with meatballs and noodles, nasi lawar, or rice with chopped jackfruit, coconut, local spices and pig blood (though you can skip the “red” version and ask for the “white”) and nasi campur, which is mixed rice with chicken, vegetables, eggs and tempe (an Indonesian soy product).
+They usually specialize in only a few dishes: basko, or broth with meatballs and noodles, nasi lawar, or rice with chopped jackfruit, coconut, local spices and pig blood (though you can skip this) and nasi campur, a dish of mixed rice with chicken, vegetables, eggs and tempe (an Indonesian soy product).
 Your taste buds will be ecstatic.
-Also, do as the locals do: Forget the cutlery and use your hands – the right hand, according to local etiquette.
+Also, do as the locals do and forget the cutlery to use your hands – the right hand, according to local etiquette.
 However, a spoon is allowed for broth.

-Looming over Lake Beratan, Bali’s second-biggest lake, Mount Catur is one of Bali’s volcanic peaks, the fourth highest (2,096 meters).
-The trek to the summit starts from the Gua Jepang caves, which were built by WWII prisoners, and takes around three hours; the path is relatively easy to follow.
+Looming over Lake Beratan, Bali’s second-biggest lake, Mount Catur is one of Bali’s volcanic peaks, the fourth-highest in fact, at 2,096m (6,877ft).
+The trek to the summit starts from the Gua Jepang caves – which were built by WWII prisoners – and takes around three hours; the path is relatively easy to follow.
 It’s an ideal alternative to the busy Mount Batur hike.
-Pro tip: Avoid the hike during the rainy season (October to March) because leeches can be a problem.
+Pro tip: Avoid the hike during the rainy season (October to March), as leeches can be a problem.

 In order to avoid touristy experiences, you should widen your perspective and observe what the locals do.
-When traveling, you don’t have to understand everything; you just shouldn’t judge it.
-You’re a guest in a country with timeless traditions.
+When travelling, you don’t have to understand everything; just try not to judge it.
+You’re a guest in a region with timeless traditions.
 Respect their customs, just as you would want someone to do in your country.
 Also, learning a bit of the local language goes a long way; it explains a lot about the local culture’s way of thinking.